0x01369/Russian-roulette-games/README.md

 This is a game of chance where the player tries to guess a number from 1 to 6.
 If the player guesses correctly, they win.
 If the player guesses incorrectly, the computer restarts.

+$ ./games
+Enter a number (1-6): 3

+Congratulations!
+You have won!

+$ ./games

+Enter a number (1-6): 5

+You've lost!
+The computer's shutting down...

 ## Game Rules

 **At the Start of the Game**